SEO & Visibility

 — Joy Hawkins, Owner of Sterling Sky

-1. Google Business Profile optimized for 2026
+1. Google Business Profile optimised for 2026

 • Add new options such as “services by appointment” or “AI chat available”